 Data Management: Benefits of Core Infrastructure Optimization

-The availability of data in companies that are at a standardized level of optimization is greater than the availability in companies located in the basic level.
-On the other hand, data availability with streamlined business was slightly lower than Standardized business.
-This difference is due to the fact that the practices of the Rationalized level are implemented for other objectives such as profitability or agility.
+The availability of data in companies that are at a standardized level of optimization is greater than the availability in companies located at the basic level.
+On the other hand, data availability with streamlined business was slightly lower than with Standardized business.
+This difference is because the practices of the Rationalized level are implemented for other objectives such as profitability or agility.

 Data Management: Best Practices

-Practical Impact: Server Virtualization enables organizations to reduce their fleet equipment, surfaces and premises costs of system administration.
+Practical Impact: Server Virtualization enables organizations to reduce their fleet equipment, surfaces, and premises costs of system administration.
 These savings reach $2,300 per server per year in labor costs for computer companies adopting the practices of Virtualization.
 Automation also plays an important role.
-By adopting the creation, conversion and management of virtual servers, it becomes possible to allocate resources dynamically, which improves the utilization of materials, reduce the number of systems and reduces power consumption and other costs.
+By adopting the creation, conversion, and management of virtual servers, it becomes possible to allocate resources dynamically, which improves the utilization of materials, reduces the number of systems, and reduces power consumption and other costs.

-The practices adopted less often: Only 17% of study participants have implemented automated management systems, database driven predictive maintenance.
+The practices adopted less often: Only 17% of study participants have implemented automated management systems and database-driven predictive maintenance.
 They obtained a reduction in labor costs of $1,100 computers per server per year compared to other companies.
-The savings are based on the application of rules and predefined actions triggered by system events and monitoring tools and automated management.
+The savings are based on the application of rules and predefined actions triggered by system events monitoring tools and automated management.

 Identity and access incorporate practices that apply in the administration server identities and access rights.
-Access management and identity includes support for LDAP servers.
+Access management and identity include support for LDAP servers.

 In this scenario, organizations practicing streamlined operations show significant differences in terms of labor costs per user per computer server.